When You Find Amazing Blogs

 - AnnetteRochelleAben.wordpress.com: Annette made a gratitude video.
 This is someone who is more philosophical, I think.
 She has her own radio station, Blog Talk Radio.
 She does have a clear voice and she created an inspiring video.
 What she did is doable for most of us who take pictures.
 I am grateful, too, but I never thought of putting it to music and adding photography.
 “One of the things the staff of The Magic Happens prides itself on is not just providing space for writers to present their works but it also helping those who are trying to find themselves as writers, grow and flourish” Annette is one of six editors.
 This might be a place to sell writing or at least posting a guest blog.
 “It is DIVINE! and we are having the time of our lives!!
 Contact our fearless leader, Ms. Kathleen Anne McCarty via email email@example.com and let her know what you’d like to do.”
 It’s an online magazine

 - BloggingWithBeth.com She recommends this article “297 Flabby Words and Phrases That Rob Your Writing of All Its Power.”
 This is a Smart Blogger piece.
 I may even already have it. 🙂 I did not spend much time on her site.
 She does consultation work on websites.
 She has only been blogging for 3 years.
-I think this is a great service.
-I think I could do this if I were to offer a service and monetize my blog.
+Beth provides a great service.
 I wonder how far along I need to develop my blog before I’m qualified to advise others?
 What are her qualifications?
 I did not read far enough to discover them, but I love the idea of blog coaching.

 - BlondeWriteMore.wordpress.com I have visited and liked her blog before.
 She is seriously funny.
 She is an author, but I think would be a good sticky friend.